-As a child growing up in the province of Dhaka, Bangladesh, I found myself dreaming about what other landscapes existed in this world; of transporting myself to parts unknown.
+As a child growing up in the district of Dhaka, Bangladesh, I found myself dreaming about what other landscapes existed in this world; of transporting myself to parts unknown.
 I would sit all day watching planes take off on the tarmac at the airport and wonder where they were going.
 Years later, I was drawn to what is known as the Trans-Siberian Railway.
 I began to think about what this travel experience represented for my younger self and me.
 With its steel winding tracks spanning thousands of miles.
 It offered the unique opportunity to watch my childhood dreams unfold.
 From this once in a lifetime experience, I learned that the joy in the journey itself is sometimes even more memorable than the destination.

 Considering all the options, I planned to travel the most popular route from Moscow to Bejing with stops in Yekaterinburg, Irkutsk, and from there switch over to Trans-Mongolian train Route to Beijing with another breathtaking stop at Ulan Bator along the way.
 With all that in mind and weighing in day trips from those stops, I needed total 14 days to include the long train journey of 7865 km (4890 miles).